 ROCKEY’S DUELING PIANO BAR (112 S. Main St.)

-Thursday-Saturday: Dueling pianos featuring Brad Heron, drummer Dee Collins and guest pianists.
+Thursday-Saturday: Nightly dueling piano show featuring Brad Heron, house drummer Dee Collins and guests.

 THOMAS CENTER (302 NE 6th Ave.)